freddan88/dev-scripts/README.md

 ###### Tested on:

 ###### Dependencies:
-_You need to have PHP and a Web Browser, se examples below:_
+_You need to have PHP and a Web Browser installed:_
 > Examples:
 - Browser: Google Chrome
 - Browser: Mozilla Firefox